 If we can find an onshore simulation, we can get many more focused repetitions in before a sailor tires – and thus a foundation of new habits can be established earlier.
 Of course, they must also do the tasks on the water.
-The onshore simulations jump-starts new skills, new habits and sailing success.
+The onshore simulations jump-start new skills, new habits, and sailing success.

 On-the-Water Deliberate Practice

 On-the-water deliberate practice sessions can be solo, with a group, or during your races.
 Each provides an opportunity for focused repetitive practice with feedback.
 The challenges come from the variables of wind, weather, and the very nature of sailing upwind and downwind.

 Create a deliberate practice plan before each on-the-water session that considers weather and wind conditions.
 Also, rather than focusing on just one thing, it is best to break your practice session into logical sailing segments and focus on one or two things per segment.